eqNj/eqN-PD2-Filter/README.md

 Narrowed down some parameters to show non-magic staves at higher levels now due to staves having a scaling implicit cast speed bonus based upon tier.

 ## 1.3.0 - (Season 4)

+Added Base Speed value to weapons.

+Made all Base Defense, Base Speed, and Max Socket info in descriptions white.

 Made it so more valuable magic class items stand out (for shop hunting or just IDing in general).